 HSBC is one of the most popular banks among UAE expats — the international brand, the Premier account, the ability to manage money across countries.
-Millions of UAE residents hold their savings in HSBC UAE accounts.
+Millions of UAE residents keep savings in HSBC UAE.

 |---|---|